liberland/laws/drafting/drafts/judical-process-law.md

 2. The parties shall be informed of their right to appeal the decision, the procedures for filing an appeal, and any relevant deadlines or time limits for doing so.
 3. The court shall also address any outstanding procedural or administrative matters, such as the allocation of costs or the submission of any additional documents or information required for the implementation of the court's decision.

-### Article 44: Enforcement of Judgments and Orders
+### Article 45: Enforcement of Judgments and Orders
 1. Upon the conclusion of the judicial process, including any appeals or reviews, the parties shall be required to comply with the final judgment or order issued by the court.
-2. The court may issue enforcement orders or take other measures to ensure compliance with its judgments or orders, as provided by law or the court's inherent authority.
+2. The court may issue enforcement orders or take other measures to ensure compliance with its judgments or orders, as provided by law.
-3. Failure to comply with a court's judgment or order may result in the imposition of sanctions, penalties, or other legal consequences as determined by the court or the applicable law.

 ## Chapter 6 Appeal

-### Article 41: Appeals Process
+### Article 46: Appeals Process
 1. A party that is dissatisfied with the court's decision may file an appeal by the court where the decision has been made, subject to the grounds for appeal and the procedures established by law.
 2. The notice of appeal must be filed within the prescribed time limit and must set forth the specific issues or errors that the appellant believes warrant a review by the higher court.

-### Article 49: Remedial Process
+### Article 47: Remedial Process
 #### Section 1: Correction of Errors in Decision
 The court shall examine the appeal.
 If any of the following errors are identified:
 a) a mathematical miscalculation;
 b) a mistake in the description of any person;
-c) the remedy is based upon an issue not submitted to the court and the award may be corrected without affecting the merits of the decision upon the issues submitted;
+c) the remedy is based upon an issue not submitted to the court, and the award may be corrected without affecting the merits of the decision upon the issues submitted;
 d) the remedy is imperfect in a matter of form not affecting the merits of the controversy;
 and the differential is in value less than 1 BTC or the equivalent in rem, the court shall correct the original decision and send it to all parties.
 The other parties will then have five (5) workdays to submit an appeal if they disagree with the remedial decision.